 Complex Marital Asset Division (Property Division) – Kingwood, Texas Attorney

 Simply put, in a divorce you are entitled to your fair share of assets obtained during the marriage, as well as all of your separate property.
-At the McNamara Law Office, PLLC in Kingwood, Texas, I represent clients in the complex process of marital property division, which can be a major and contentious part of divorce cases.
+McNamara Law Office, PLLC in Kingwood, Texas represents clients in the complex process of marital property division, which can be a major and contentious part of divorce cases.

 Acts of undervaluing assets, hiding possessions, or obscuring finances require thorough investigation, and may entail obtaining help from experts such as forensic accountants.
 Attorney Brian J. McNamara has experience in marital asset distribution where investigation of hidden assets is an issue.
 Contact the McNamara Law Office in Kingwood to discuss your case.